SujalDali25/Customer-Intelligence-Predictive-Engagement-System/README.md

 | `unique_items` | Negative | Broad exploration correlates with retention |
 | `category_diversity` | Near zero | Marginal individual contribution |

-> ⚠️ **Note on AUC = 1.000:** Perfect AUC is a result of `recency_days` being directly derived from the same timestamp used to define the churn label.
-In a production setting, the churn label would be computed on a future holdout window entirely separate from the training feature window to prevent this leakage.

 ---

 #### LTV Forecasting — GBT Regressor